jsonCummings/jsonCummings/README.md

 ## Hi there 👋

-### I'm Jason Cummings, Software Engineer & Product Designer.
+### I'm Jason Cummings, Software Engineer.

-I'm a creative collaborator with more than 7 years experience in software development and 15 years experience in multiple design industries.
+I'm a creative collaborator with more than 8 years experience in software development and 15 years experience in multiple design industries.
 I'm an experienced human-centered UX designer/developer passionate about creating experiences using empathy, curiosity, and affinity for efficient problem solving.

 📫 How to reach me: